lipanski/lipanski.github.io/_posts/2021-02-28-smallest-docker-image-static-website.md

 The image is already [built](https://github.com/docker-library/busybox/tree/master/stable/musl) using [`scratch`](https://hub.docker.com/_/scratch), which is basically a *no-op* image, light as vacuum.
 It contains only the statically compiled BusyBox binary and nothing else.
 There's not much we can optimize there.

-Then again [BusyBox](https://www.busybox.net/) is much more than just a file server - it's a set of lightweight replacements for many common UNIX utilities.
-Running the `busybox` image comes packaged with all these utilities.
+Then again BusyBox comes packaged with much more than just the static file server - it contains all these other UNIX utilities.
 We can create a custom build of BusyBox limiting it to only *httpd* and thus reducing its size.

 We start by downloading the BusyBox source code: